| Aberdeen

 well enough with her mother-in-law, Eleanor Hutchison.
 Her father-in-law she

 found, let us say, rather difficult.
+There

 followed four years in Canada, part spent in Toronto, most spent in and